exercism/perl5/README.md

 Each exercise should have an `exercise-data.yaml` file inside a directory named `.meta` (please add one if the exercise does not have one yet).
 This is used by the `exercise-gen.pl` script in the `bin` directory to generate the module and test for an exercise.
 Documentation for the generator can be found in the `bin` directory.

-If the [Exercism problem specification] for the exercise has been updated, run

-    git submodule update --recursive --remote --checkout --force git add problem-specifications

-to update the submodule to the latest.

 ## Testing the Tests